3n0ugh/Python-Notes/5-Counting Systems.md

 - Decimal
-   - We can count numbers with power of 10.
+   - We can count numbers with a power of 10.
       ```python
          (0 * (10 ** 0)) + (8 * (10 ** 1)) + (9 * (10 ** 2)) + (1 * (10 ** 3))
          # output: 1980